Rates and Massage Tips

 Some things to consider:

-Massage tips are often based on how relaxing the massage was
+• Massage tips are often based on how relaxed the client was in the massage

 • Did the therapist do everything in their power to ensure quiet and peace?
 Did he/she limit any/all other noises, voices and sounds from the area of the massage room?
 If the spa,/salon is small, there will be some noise.